Fhanafii/StoryApp/README.md

 ## Support 🤔

-For any issues or questions, feel free to reach out to the me or refer to the comments within the code for guidance.
+For any issues or questions, feel free to reach out to me or refer to the comments within the code for guidance.

 ## Features 🚀